-- An HLS Subsystem block cannot contain another HLS Subsystem block; in other words, you cannot have nested HLS Subsystem blocks. - Subsystem models cannot contain black boxes, but you can have black boxes at the top level. - Subsystem models cannot contain Viterbi blocks, but you can have Viterbi blocks at the top level. - The tool does not support folding, retiming, and multichannelization at the top level when you have HLS Subsystem blocks in the design.
+- An HLS Subsystem block cannot contain another HLS Subsystem block; in other words, you cannot have nested HLS Subsystem blocks.
+Additionally, the HLS Subsystem block cannot include the following blocks:

+- Black Box

+- Smart Black Box

+- Viterbi Decoder

+- Host Interface

+- M Control

+- Subsystem models cannot contain black boxes, but you can have black boxes at the top level.

+- Subsystem models cannot contain Viterbi blocks, but you can have Viterbi blocks at the top level.

+- The tool does not support folding, retiming, and multichannelization at the top level when you have HLS Subsystem blocks in the design.